 To view an event, buffer trigger position setting allows you to adjust where in buffered data the trigger occurs.
 If this value is 0, then all the data will be buffered after the trigger occurred.
-If this value is 50, then half the data will be buffered before and half will be buffered after the trigger occurred.
+If this value is 50, then half the data will be buffered after the trigger occurred.
+If this value is 100, then all the data will be buffered after the trigger occurred.
 If this value is 100, then all the data will be buffered before the trigger occurred.